 - Avoid using a client’s assets to benefit themselves, such as by purchasing securities for their own account before buying them for a client.

-The term usually refers to someone who manages assets on the behalf of an individual, a family or a company.
-This person might be a banker, accountant, executor, trustee, board member, financial advisor or investment professional.
+Fiduciary usually refers to someone who manages assets on the behalf of an individual, a family or a company.
+In addition to a banker or financial advisor, this person could be an accountant, executor, trustee or board member.
 In theory, a fiduciary can be anyone to whom you delegate personal, legal or financial choices.
-In other words, it’s up to you to choose wisely.

 What Is Fiduciary Duty?

 Fiduciary duty is a legal responsibility to put the interests of another party before your own.
 If someone has a fiduciary duty to you, he or she must act solely in your financial interests.
 A fiduciary cannot, for example, recommend a strategy that doesn’t benefit you but instead provides a kickback.
-You can think of it like the doctor-patient relationship, where one party has a duty to put the other party’s interests first.
+You can think of it like the doctor-patient relationship, where one party has a duty to provide the best care it can to the other party.

 - Account churning (making an excessive number of trades to make commissions)